Reunite Mind and Body and Break Your Chains of Slavery

 On your pursuit of freedom re-establishing unity of your body and mind - “connecting with your body” - represents the most important process you need to go through besides developing intellectual comprehension and insight.
 Use both your mind and your body to solve the riddle of life, in unity.

-Your Body Speaks The Truth
+Your Body Speaks the Truth

 All conscious and unconscious thought patterns eventually manifest in the body.
 Your conscious expression - such as through language - is always just a reflection of the conscious aspect of your mind.
 We don’t consciously express the unconscious aspects of our minds because we’re oblivious to them.